BigPictureDevs/n8n-gcp-starter-kit/README.md

 -   **Step-by-Step Upgrade Path:** Clear instructions on how to safely update your n8n instance to new versions without losing data.

--   **Automated Backups:** A fully automated backup system for your database and files, complete with a restore guide.
+-   (Will be added soon) **Automated Backups:** A fully automated backup system for your database and files, complete with a restore guide.

 -   **Email Support:** Direct access to get help if you run into any issues.